Alhaimouni/reading-notes/401/Debuging.md

   <li>Catch Use of Assignment Operator Instead of Equality Operator</li>
   <li>Catch Missing Open and Closing Parenthesis After a Function Call </li>
   <li>Catch Arguments Passed in the Wrong Order When Calling a Function</li>
+  <li>Catch Off By One Errors When Using Indexing</li>
 </ul>
+<pre>Off by one errors (sometimes called OBOE) crop up when you're trying to target a specific index of a string or array (to slice or access a segment),
+or when looping over the indices of them.
+JavaScript indexing starts at zero, not one, which means the last index is always one less than the length of the item.
+If you try to access an index equal to the length, the program may throw an "index out of range" reference error or print undefined.</pre>